 All children who attend a day care must be provided equal access to the benefits of the CACFP.
-Infants must be offered infant formula and food at the day care home, and parents cannot be asked or required to supply these items.
+Infants must be offered iron fortified infant formula and solid foods.
+Parents cannot be asked or required to supply these items.
 To withhold the program from any eligible age group is age discrimination.